“We love either 3 or 5 options”

 Online Persuasion tips:

-• With a multitude of comparable products, find the optimum number by testing.
-It is probably in the 3 – 20 range (in my own experience: the more complex and less comparable your products, the fewer options you should offer).
+- With a multitude of comparable products, find the optimum number by testing.
+It is probably in the 3 – 20 range (in my own experience: the more complex and less comparable your products, the less options you should offer).

-• The same applies to the amount of USPs.
+- The same applies for the amount of USP’s.

-• And for the number of links on a page.
+- And for the amount of links on a page.